Stacked-Org/stacked-docs/docs/basics-in-depth/services.md

 ```

 That's all that's required to create a Facade Service.
 With this small change, your code benefits in the following ways:
-- **Seperation of Concerns / Single responsibiltiy**: You have now separated the concern of http requests, desrialise, error checking and model construction from the viewmodel.
+- **Separation of Concerns / Single responsibility**: You have now separated the concern of http requests, deserialise, error checking and model construction from the viewmodel.
 The ViewModel can now focus only on managing the state for the view.
 - **More Testable**: Since the hard dependency on the Http package has been removed it means you can mock out the `apiService` and write deterministic unit tests for your viewmodel.
 - **DRY Code**: Any other Viewmodel, or service that requires this functionality can simply locate the service and make use of the `getArtists` function.
 No need to repeat it somewhere else.
 - **Code Readability**: This is my opinion, but the code looks better and it's easy to see at a high level what's expected of the code without having to see the construction of http requests and the messyness of deserialising that into a separate list.